mathwhiz1212/daplie-tools/README.md

 daplie devices:token --device 'rpi2'
 ```

-Now schedule `cron` with a script to check your ip address every 5 minutes or so
+Now schedule `cron` with a script to check your IP address every 5 minutes or so
-and then run `curl` with the url+token if the ip has changed.
+and then run `curl` with the url+token if the IP has changed.

 Note: (A more comprehensive `devices:update` method will be implemented soon)